 The program was designed to overcome a major limitation of the iPhone: the inability to share its 3G Internet connection with a laptop by acting as an ad hoc or ‘tethered modem’.

-This mode is a standard inclusion on most serious smartphones, including the BlackBerry Bold, and is popular with mobile professionals and power users who want to briefly tap into a full Internet experience on their notebook when there’s no Wi-Fi within reach.
+This mode is a standard inclusion on most serious smartphones including the BlackBerry Bold and is popular with mobile professionals and power users who want to briefly tap into a full Internet experience on their notebook when there’s no Wi-Fi within reach.

 NetShare didn’t even do that much alas â€“ it was limited to running Apple’s Safari desktop browser by turning the iPhone into a SOCKS5 proxy server.
-Yet NullRiver fell foul of Apple, which allegedly chose not to implement a ‘tethered mode’ on the iPhone 3G to appease US carrier and premium iPhone partner AT&T. The telco considers tethering as a cost-extra service for which it charges customers US$30 per month.
+Yet NullRiver fell foul of Apple which allegedly chose not to implement a ‘tethered mode’ on the iPhone 3G to appease US carrier and premium iPhone partner AT&T. The telco considers tethering as a cost-extra service for which it charges customers US$30 per month.

 NetShare had been online for only a few hours â€“ enough for word to spread like wildfire in the iPhone community â€“ when the application was mysteriously removed from the iPhone App Store.
-Later in the day NetShare reappeared, and vanished once more before surfacing overnight.
+Later in the day NetShare reappeared and vanished once more before surfacing overnight.

-NullRiver says it has received no warning or explanation from Apple during this brief and puzzling brush with the company’s heavy hand. â€œWe’re not quite sure why Apple took down the NetShare application yet, we’ve received no communication from Apple thus farâ€ according to a post on the company’s Web site. â€œNetShare did not violate any of the Developer or AppStore agreements.â€
+NullRiver says it has received no warning or explanation from Apple during this brief and puzzling brush with the company’s heavy hand. â€œWe’re not quite sure why Apple took down the NetShare application yet we’ve received no communication from Apple thus farâ€ according to a post on the company’s Web site. â€œNetShare did not violate any of the Developer or AppStore agreements.â€

-sourced from a US-based iTunes account returns the message that â€œthe item you’ve requested is currently not available in the Australian storeâ€.
+Unfortunately the program remains unavailable to Australian customers: clicking on an iPhone App Store link sourced from a US-based iTunes account returns the message that â€œthe item you’ve requested is currently not available in the Australian storeâ€.

-And there’s no other way to get the program: iPhone programs can be downloaded and installed only via Apple’s online store, while commercial offerings like NetShare (which sells for US$9.99) are protected from copying by the same FairPlay DRM shield as music purchased through iTunes.
+And there’s no other way to get the program: iPhone programs can be downloaded and installed only via Apple’s online store while commercial offerings like NetShare (which sells for US$9.99) are protected from copying by the same FairPlay DRM shield as music purchased through iTunes.

-, which serve up 1GB of data on a $70 cap or 5GB for $100.
-Tutorials, tweaks and add-ons which extend NetShare’s capabilities to other browsers and applications have already started to appear.
+We’re hopeful NetShare will pop up locally as it provides a simple solution for the mobile digerati â€“ and would be especially effective when partnered with one of Virgin’s super-generous iPhone plans which serve up 1GB of data on a $70 cap or 5GB for $100.
+Tutorials tweaks and add-ons which extend NetShare’s capabilities to other browsers and applications have already started to appear.